-- 1. Start Acronis True Image 2020. - 2.
-On the sidebar, click Sync, select the sync that contains the file to recover, and then click the Acronis Cloud link. - 3.
-Click the Files tab and then select the sync from which you deleted the file. - 4.
-After you select the sync, a list of files and folders appears.
+- 1. Start Acronis Cyber Protect Home Office. - 2.
+On the sidebar, click Sync, select the sync that contains the file to recover, and then click the Acronis Cloud link.

-5. Select the Show deleted check box and then select the deleted file you want to recover.
+- 3. Click the Files tab and then select the sync from which you deleted the file. - 4.
+After you select the sync, a list of files and folders appears. - 5.
+Select the Show deleted check box and then select the deleted file you want to recover. - 6.
+Click the Recover button to recover the deleted file to its folder.